fossbarrow/ultimate-seo-checklist/.github/pull_request_template.md

 **Checklist**

-Please make sure all of these three points in your PR, otherwise the PR will be rejected.
+Please make sure all of these three points are in your PR, otherwise the PR will be rejected.

 * Details about the addition  [?]
 * An example about usage  [?]